rescript-lang/bucklescript.github.io/website/blog/2020-02-20-loading-stdlib-in-memory.md

 In this release, we solve the problem by embedding the binary artifacts into the compiler directly and load it on demand.

-To make it possible, we try to make the binary data platform platform agnostic and as compact as possible to avoid size bloating.
+To make it possible, we try to make the binary data platform agnostic and as compact as possible to avoid size bloating.
 The entrance of loading cmi/cmj has to be adapted to this new way.

 So whenever the compiler tries to load a module from stdlib, it will consult a lazy data-structure in the compiler itself instead of consulting external file system.